On this page is information about the College Bus Network, Frequently Asked Questions and Public Transport Options.

 What if my child wants to visit a friend who travels on the bus?

 Students requesting to use the bus service on an irregular basis to visit friends etc. must bring a note and seek permission from the Bus Coordinator the day prior to intended travel.
 If space is available, a day pass will be provided at a cost of $2.00.
-Bus travellers wishing to visit a friend must also bring a note to the Bus Co-ordinator and obtain a day pass for the bus required.
+Bus travellers wishing to visit a friend (who travels on another bus) must also bring a note to the Bus Co-ordinator and obtain a day pass for the bus required.

 How do I apply for my child to use the bus network?

-All students, including casual travellers, intending to use the Diamond Valley College Bus System must complete a yearly application (one per family) and return the application to the Diamond Valley College Bus Coordinator by the in August.
-New travellers and travellers with Bus ID Passes expiring in February must include Bus ID pass payment with the application.
-Fare paying travellers must complete an application each semester and return with payment.
+All students, including casual travellers, intending to use the Diamond Valley College Bus System must complete a yearly application (one per family) and return the application to the Diamond Valley College Bus Coordinator by the date requested via the College Newsletter.

 What if my child is not a DVC student?